-PPPI is internationally recognized as an objective intermediary between the public sector, private sector and academia.
-Its engagements span four continents in countries of varying backgrounds, including Lesotho, China, Saudi Arabia, and Singapore.
+PPPI is internationally recognized as an impartial intermediary between the public sector, the private sector, and academia.
+We have worked in this capacity on four continents, in a diverse set of countries, including Lesotho, China, Saudi Arabia, and Singapore.

-Prof. Trager also served as a technical expert to the World Health Organization’s Independent High-level Commission on Non-Communicable Diseases.
+Professor Trager has also served as a technical expert to the World Health Organization’s Independent High-level Commission on Non-Communicable Diseases.
 His contributions can be seen in the Commission’s technical consultation report and final report.

-China and Singapore are two vastly different drivers of the Asian and global economies.
-While their differences on paper are stark—the former is a still-developing economic giant while the latter is an established high tech city-state—they face many of the same healthcare challenges.
+China and Singapore—different though they may be—are both massive drivers of the global economy.
+But while their differences are stark on paper—the former is a still-developing economic giant while the latter is an established highly-developed city-state—at various times they have faced many of the same healthcare challenges regarding non-communicable diseases.

-Public-private partnerships are rooted in collaboration between sectors and often across borders.
-At PPPI’s May 2018 forum in Singapore, the two participating schools of public health—NUS’s Saw Swee Hock and Tsinghua’s Peking Union Medical College—signed a Memorandum of Understanding creating a research partnership between the two schools to address common issues facing both nations in healthcare, including eldercare and the growing incidence of non-communicable disease.
+Public-private partnerships are rooted in collaboration—between sectors and often across borders.
+At PPPI’s May 2018 forum in Singapore, NUS’s Saw Swee Hock and Tsinghua’s Peking Union Medical College—the two participating schools of public health—created a research partnership.
+The partnership was designed to better understand common issues facing both nations in healthcare, including eldercare and the growing incidence of non-communicable diseases.

-PPPI’s work in the Kingdom of Saudi Arabia dates back to Prof. Trager’s time at Johns Hopkins University and a PPP workshop conducted for the Johns Hopkins Aramco healthcare systems joint venture in 2017.
+PPPI’s work in the Kingdom of Saudi Arabia from January 2017 to March 2018 began with a Johns Hopkins Medicine International and PPPI workshop conducted for the Johns Hopkins-Aramco healthcare systems joint venture.

-Since, PPPI has returned twice to Saudi Arabia to conduct PPP capacity-building and advanced negotiation workshops for multiple stakeholders, including the Ministry of Health, Vision Realization Office and the National Center for Privatization and PPP.
-These sessions emphasized the relationship between negotiation and PPP as it relates to Saudi Arabia’s “Vision 2030” framework and a goal to increase participation by the private sector.
+Since that workshop, PPPI has returned twice to Saudi Arabia to conduct PPP capacity-building and advanced negotiation workshops.
+Participants have included the Ministry of Health, the Vision Realization Office and the National Center for Privatization and PPP.
+These sessions emphasized the importance of negotiation in PPP. as it relates to Saudi Arabia’s “Vision 2030” framework and a goal to increase participation by the private sector.

-The training was funded by the World Bank using a Technical Assistance grant to build capacity for Lesotho leaders to develop and manage the nation’s large, integrated healthcare PPP project.
+The training was funded by a sole-source procurement from the World Bank, using a Technical Assistance grant to build capacity for Lesotho leaders to develop and manage the nation’s large, integrated healthcare PPP project.

-Alan M. Trager has also taught executive education courses in Georgia, Kenya, and South Africa for the Leadership Academy of Development (LAD) to build cross-sector capacity and motivate the use of PPP for economic growth and development.
+For three years, while at Johns Hopkins, Professor Trager has also taught executive education courses in Georgia, Kenya, and South Africa for the Leadership Academy of Development (LAD) to build cross-sector capacity and encourage the use of PPP for economic growth and development.